andrew-hipp/traitsPopSim/README.md

 _v0.9-1; 2020-11-03_
 [![DOI](https://zenodo.org/badge/309502947.svg)](https://zenodo.org/badge/latestdoi/309502947)

 R package for simulating traits collected in populations, with autocorrelation by individual and by population.
+For full study, see:

+Desmond SC, Garner M, Flannery S, Whittemore AT, Hipp AL. 2021.
+[Leaf shape and size variation in bur oaks: an empirical study and simulation of sampling strategies](https://bsapubs.onlinelibrary.wiley.com/doi/10.1002/ajb2.1705). _American Journal of Botany_. doi:10.1002/ajb2.1705.

 Before installing, install dependencies: